See a Problem?

 Cross posted at http://clsiewert.wordpress.com/2013/0...

 Second book: began a bit like a teenage boys wet dream.
 Quite annoying really and quite strange to read as an adult.
-I found all the descriptions about how Elene wouldn't sleep with him
+I found all the descriptions about how Elene wouldn't sleep with him Oh my god this book was terrible.

 The first book in the trilogy, I liked.
 Started off a bit dark, cracked along at a pace, lots of twists and turns and all in all a good read if slightly melodramatic with some truly terrible prose.
 Also I liked the idea of this "Night Angel" superhero and I loved Durzo's character.